liferay/liferay-docs/develop/tutorials/articles-dxp/02-from-liferay-6-to-liferay-7/09-advanced-customization-with-ext-plugins/09-advanced-customization-with-ext-plugins-intro.markdown

 $$$

-Now that you know how to make an informed decision on using Ext plugins, you'll learn how to create one next.
+Now that you know how to make an informed decision on using Ext plugins, if you still need to use them, you'll learn how to create one next.

 ## Creating an Ext Plugin [](id=creating-an-ext-plugin)